RandyPatterson/AOAI_Student/Challenge-00.md

 #### Use GitHub CodeSpaces

-You must have a GitHub account to use GitHub v.
+You must have a GitHub account to use GitHub CodeSpace.
 If you do not have a GitHub account, you can [Sign Up Here](https://github.com/signup).

 GitHub CodeSpaces is available for developers in every organization.
 All personal GitHub.com accounts include a monthly quota of free usage each month.
 GitHub will provide users in the Free plan 120 core hours, or 60 hours of run time on a 2 core CodeSpace, plus 15 GB of storage each month.